 - If the catheter is not cleaned regularly, you might be at risk of developing an infection

-People who suffer from male urinary incontinence are at a higher risk of developing CAUTIs, as many of them tend to use indwelling catheters on a regular basis.
+Consequently, people who suffer from male urinary incontinence are at a higher risk of developing CAUTIs, as many of them tend to use indwelling catheters on a regular basis.

 The Dangers of CAUTIs

+The use of indwelling catheters causes CAUTIs, which have a design that drains the urine in your bladder into a pouch.
 If not diagnosed and treated in a timely manner, a CAUTI can lead to serious complications, such as:

 If the infection in your bladder spreads to one or both of your kidneys, it can result in the inflammation of your kidneys – a condition known as pyelonephritis.
 If not treated quickly, pyelonephritis can cause serious, long-term damage to your kidneys.